-(a) All boarding houses are required to be managed by a manager who has overall responsibility for matters including the operation, administration, cleanliness, maintenance and fire safety of the premises.
-Management arrangements are to be set out in a Plan of Management.

-NOTE: The preparation of an Emergency Management and Evacuation Plan will be required by condition of consent.

-(b) A Plan of Management is to be submitted with each Development Application for a boarding house.
-The Plan of Management, as a minimum, must address the ongoing management and operational aspects of the boarding house identified in the template attached to this Part (refer Schedule 2 Template for Plan of Management).

-NOTE: The approved Plan of Management will form part of any development consent.
+- a.
+All boarding houses are required to be managed by a manager who has overall responsibility including the operation, administration, cleanliness, maintenance and fire safety of the premises.
+Management arrangements are to be set out in a Plan of Management. - b.
+A Plan of Management is to be submitted with each Development Application for a boarding house.
+The Plan of Management, as a minimum, must address the ongoing management and operational aspects of the boarding house identified in the template attached to this Part (refer Schedule 2 Template for Plan of Management). - Note: The approved Plan of Management will form part of any development consent.
 The Plan of Management can only be amended with the agreement of Council in writing.
-Copies of the approved Plan of Management must be provided to the relevant managing agent, and are required to be on display and available at all times to lodgers.

-- (c) The name and contact details of the manager or managing agent is to be displayed at all times externally at the front entrance on the boarding house. - (d) Occupiers of adjacent properties are to be provided with a 24 hour telephone number for a principal contact (for example owner or manager) for use in the event of an emergency.
+Copies of the approved Plan of Management must be provided to the relevant managing agent, and are required to be on display and available at all times to lodgers. - c.
+The name and contact details of the manager or managing agent is to be displayed at all times externally at the front entrance on the boarding house. - d.
+Occupiers of adjacent properties are to be provided with a 24 hour telephone number for a principal contact (for example owner or manager) for use in the event of an emergency.

+SCHEDULES